TDADSBootcamp/Advanced-Bigger-Data/README.md

 - `.pylintrc` is the pylint configuration for Google's code style
 - `.style.yapf` is a code formatter configuration appropriate for the `.pylintrc`
 - `.vscode` is settings for VSCode to use `pylint`, `yapf` and `unittest`

-### The Code

-TBC... multiple methods for loading a ~3.5GB file for simple analysis, plus annotations for memory profiling (`mprof run python python/whatever.py`)